 There is not conclusive evidence that THC can actually kill cancerous cells.
 However, there are certainly some promising early data.
 Cancer-killing or not, the use of THC in cancer patients can prove valuable, as it can improve the mood and reduce the symptoms of the harsh cancer treatments.

 THC has great pain-relieving properties and can be a safe alternative to extremely potent and addictive opioids.
 With USA and Canada facing a mess of overflowing opioid medication that kills thousands each year, THC is a great solution.

-THC works in a similar way to opioids, releasing dopamine that negates the pain signals sent to the brain.
+THC works similarly to opioids, releasing dopamine that negates the pain signals sent to the brain.
 However, it is not addictive and its side effects are way milder.

 THC Side Effects

 Evidence for the long-term side-effects of cannabis is shaky at best, but then again, research is still ongoing.
 While marijuana is indeed beneficial, we believe it is best to take all of the hype with a healthy dose of skepticism and be realistic regarding our expectations from THC.